Clear instructions and useful links to guide you after passing your exam

 Pay your $35 license fee as soon as the system allows it.

-When the payment system comes back online, submit your payment promptly to secure your place in the queue.
+Submit your payment promptly to secure your place in the queue.

 Watch your email closely.